A Broker’s Guide to Selling Workers’ Compensation to Hotels in 2025

-There's a $218 million opportunity for workers’ compensation brokers in NCCI states with average premiums north of $150,000 per policy1.
+Hotels offer a $218 million opportunity for workers’ compensation brokers in NCCI states with average premiums north of $150,000 per policy1.
 California offers an additional $330 million2 in opportunity.
 Securing even a small foothold can grow your book significantly.

 Hotels are under increasing pressure from rising labor costs, inflation, and operational challenges, all squeezing their profit margins.
 To stand out, you need to demonstrate a deep understanding of the specific challenges hotels face and tailor your risk management solutions to their operations.

-Top three losses by cause ($)1
+Top Causes by Loss ($)1

 - 43% Fall/Slip/Trip